Friday, February 6, 2026

 The sun rose above him as he passed Peniel, and he was limping because of his hip.
 Therefore to this day the Israelites do not eat the tendon attached to the socket of the hip, because the socket of Jacob's hip was touched near the tendon.

-Peniel means "face of God."
-Crooked and deceitful Jacob has now been made literally crooked, he must walk with a limp.
-The deceiver has faced numerous reckonings and is forced to grow and mature.
+The Hebrew word panim (פָנִים) means "face" or "before".
+Combine that word with the general word "el" for "god" and one has Peniel, the "face of God."
+Crooked and deceitful Jacob has come face-to-face with God and now has been made literally crooked; he must walk with a limp.
+The deceiver has faced numerous reckonings and must grow and mature.
 (Wrestling with God, whether physically or metaphorically, presumably forces this maturity on one.)

 The last verse offers a tribal instruction for remembering this event.